petros-d/docs/cloud/configure-deployment.md

     ![Astronomer UI Deployment Configuration](/img/docs/deployment-configuration.png)

     All Deployments show an initial health status of `UNHEALTHY` after their creation.
 This indicates that the Deployment's Webserver and Scheduler are still spinning up in your cloud.
-Wait a few minutes for this status to update to `HEALTHY` before proceeding to the next step.
+Wait a few minutes for this status to become `HEALTHY` before proceeding to the next step.

 4. To access the Airflow UI, select **Open Airflow** on the top right.
 This page may take a few minutes to load.